Alpium-IT/kubeseal-web/Readme.md

 # About
-A simple web-gui for Bitnami's kubeseal / sealed-secrets, based on [nicegui](https://nicegui.io/).
+A simple web-gui for Bitnami's [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets/), based on the awesome [nicegui](https://nicegui.io/) Python UI framework.
 ## Features
 - Encrypt multiple secrets all at once.
 - Supports encrypting for multiple clusters with different encryption keys.